- Home

 - assist in monitoring and evaluation of program activities and performance.

-CDAC members are actively involved in local community development matters with many members utilizing [their] bilingual capabilities to stimulate and encourage participation of minority and non-English speaking citizens.
+CDAC members are actively involved in various local community development matters and encourage participation to assist in developing goals to benefit the City's communities.

 Committee Members